nDash.com is a content creation platform that provides brands and agencies with access to the world's top freelance writers.

 Recruiting may involve more than one interview.
 Therefore, look through your interviews and take note of those who emphasized their desire to do a good job and make those candidates your priority.
 Those are the employees you want to pay the most attention to--your high performers.
 Instead of trying to fix poor performers, reward your high or highest performers, and lift the team.

 Asking the right interview questions is critical.
 According to research conducted by Leadership IQ, within eighteen months, 46% of newly hired employees will experience failure.
 When looking more closely at this survey, it reports that 26% of these new hires are failing because they can't implement or accept feedback.
-The wrong job temperament for the job make up 15% of these job failures, and 11% are for skill deficiencies.
-So, what these statistics mean are, the interview questions found candidates with the right skill set, but the wrong emotional intelligence.
+The wrong job temperament for the job makes up 15% of these job failures, and 11% are for skill deficiencies.
+So, what these statistics mean is, the interview questions found candidates with the right skill set, but the wrong emotional intelligence.

 Therefore, hiring managers can solve this by redeveloping their interview questions.
 They can ask questions like, "If I were to call someone whose life you positively changed, what would they say about you?"
 Follow this question up with something like, "When working on this solution, what role did you play?"
 If they're unable to recognize their contribution, they'll have the same difficulties in your company.